Fire and rescue services

 English is widely spoken.

-A reciprocal health care agreement (RHCA) allows Australians who visit for fewer than 90 days to access emergency medical services for free.
+A reciprocal health care agreement (RHCA) allows Australians who visit for fewer than 90 days to access some emergency medical services.
+You’ll still need to pay a client fee for all public health care treatment.

 If you can't show your passport and Medicare card, you may need to pay the same costs that apply to non-residents.